VRConservation/geosp/chapters/06_sql.md

 Lewis's Woodpecker (_Melanerpes lewis_).
 Photo courtesy of wikimedia.org.
 ```

 Installing the Geo Data Viewer plugin for VS Code will let you quickly view spatial datasets in a kepler.gl viewer.
-For example, if you cloned the repo, right-clicking on the Lewis's Woodpecker csv file in the test/lewo folder and selecting View Map will give a distribution heatmap ({numref}`lewo_distrib`).
+For example, if you clone the repo, right-click on the Lewis's Woodpecker csv file in the test/lewo folder, and select View Map you'll get a species distribution heatmap ({numref}`lewo_distrib`).

 ```{figure} /figures/sql/lewo_distrib.png
 :height: 500px